MoonModules/WLED-Docs/docs/2D/HUB75.md

 # Setup
 ## Required Software Build
 ### Adafruit Matrix Portal S3
-Please use the dedicated adafruit_matrixportal_esp32s3 build as this is pre-configured for HUB75 output
+Please use the dedicated adafruit_matrixportal_esp32s3 build as this is pre-configured for the pins needed for HUB75 output

 ### Huidu HD-WF2 ESP32-S3
 * Hold the button down as you use a USB-A to USB-A cable to upload esp32S3_4MB_S